terminator7/FitnessTracker/README.md

 ## Repository Layout
 1. components folder: Will hold componets either designed for a specific page or universally for entire app
-    - components should be named in this structure: <code>alllowercasename.js</code>
+    - components should be named in camel case structure: <code>MyComponet.js</code>
 2. pages folder: Will hold all pages to for the app
    - pages should be named in camel case structure: <code>MyPage.js</code>
 3. utils: Will hold basic helper functions that may be useful for whole team